-• Step 1: Select an historical wholesale price series to use as the basis for forecasts
+• Step 1: Select a historical wholesale price series to use as the basis for forecasts

 Preferably, we select for our starting point historical half-hourly prices that are from the same period as the most recent solar export data.
 Our view is that, generally speaking, more recent prices would be expected to better reflect future demand and supply conditions.
-In other words, if the ESC has access to solar export data up to Q2 2020, we recommend using historical price data for Q3 2019 to Q2 2020.
+In other words, if the ESC has access to solar export data up to Q2 2021, we recommend using historical price data for Q3 2020 to Q2 2021.